csula/cs1222-spring-2018/notes/sql-aggregation.md

 We can use aggregations for better data reporting like summarizing data into few numbers (e.g. counting how many records in table).
-And we can do query against our own query (queryception!) for advance report!
+And we can do query against our own query (queryception!) for advance report.

 Moreover, we will also be learning `JOIN` to deal with not just one but more than one table.

 ## Objectives

-* Review lab 1
+* Review exercise 1
 * Understand what aggregate functions are
 * Understand what sub-query is